-Many pins on the WGM160P are shared between the EXP header and other functions on the Wireless STK Mainboard.
+The pin-routing on the BGM220P is very flexible, so most peripherals can be routed to any pin.
+However, many pins are shared between the EXP header and other functions on the Wireless STK Mainboard.
 The table below includes an overview of the mainboard features that share pins with the EXP header.